hugosilva2901/lei-22-s2-1DO-g68/lei-22-s2-1do-g68/docs/sprintA/global-artifacts/01.requirements-engineering/supplementary-specification.md

 - A password with seven alphanumeric characters three uppercase letters and two digits must be used to identify users of the program;
-- The application must have a user friendly interface that enables both clients and workers to navigate and use it with ease;
+- The application must have a user-friendly interface that enables both clients and workers to navigate and use it with ease;
-- The application must have a responsive design that adapts to various screen sizes and be usable on both PC and mobile platforms;
 - When a user completes an action, such as sending a property ad or arranging a visit, the application must give them clear feedback;